ShuaiweiYu/master-thesis/proposal/content/proposal/schedule.typ

 // Milestones 1.a Implement a Kubernetes Operator for Hades.

 - *By the end of June – Logging Infrastructure and Integration*
-  - Implement a logging infrastructure leveraging FluentBit to provide observability for build processes and cluster activity.
+  - Implement a logging infrastructure to provide observability for build processes and cluster activity.
   - Integrate the Hades into Artemis to provide necessary logging outcomes.
 // Goals 1.e Add fluentbit logging infrastructure